germanlahitte/portfolio/README.md

 ## Projects

 ### Manual testing
-  * As a manual tester for the e-commerce website https://shop.royalcanin.com/, I performed comprehensive testing on key areas of the website, including login, homepage, product listing and detail pages, user interface, cart, and checkout.
+  * As a manual tester for the [Royal Canin e-commerce](https://shop.royalcanin.com/), I performed comprehensive testing on key areas of the website, including login, homepage, product listing and detail pages, user interface, cart, and checkout.
 Through my testing efforts, I was able to identify and report defects, ensuring that the website was functioning optimally and providing a seamless and error-free shopping experience for customers.
 My testing methodology adhered to industry-standard testing practices, ensuring the highest quality of testing for the website.

 ### PokeAPI testing
   * As a manual tester, I undertook a personal project to test the PokeAPI, a popular API that provides information about Pokemon.
 I created a comprehensive test suite consisting of basic requests to the API, covering various endpoints, and then automated the runs.
 Through my testing efforts, I was able to identify and report issues, ensuring that the API was functioning optimally and providing accurate and reliable information to developers.
 This project also helped me gain practical experience in API testing, improving my skills and expertise in the field.